dev-hernandez2/Paleta/README.md

 ======

-I'm trying to make my own css responsive grid system call Paleta.
+I'm trying to make my own css responsive grid system call <strong>"Paleta"</strong>.
 I'm taking  the inspiration from, skeleton, lemonade and bootstrap.

 Some recommendation are welcome.